Warwolt/rktest_example/README.md

 in your source directory as a git submodule, and then include it as a subdirectory in your `CMakeLists.txt`.

-This uses a project structure like the following:
+This uses a project structure like the following, where `factorial.c` contains the code we want to test:

 ```
 ├── CMakeLists.txt